-Pursuant to the Severance Policy, upon a termination of an Eligible Employee's employment (x) by the Company without Cause (as such term is defined in the Severance Policy) (excluding by reason of the Eligible Employee's death or disability) or (y) by the Eligible Employee for Good Reason (as such term is defined in the Severance Policy) (such termination, a "Qualified Termination"), in either case, outside of the period beginning 3 months prior to a Change in Control (as such term is defined in the Severance Policy) and ending 12 months following a Change in Control (the "Change in Control Period"), (the "Non-CIC Qualified Termination"), Eligible Employees will be eligible to receive (i) a lump sum payment equal to (A) 12 months of annualized base salary with respect to the Company's Chief Executive Officer, (B) 9 months of annualized base salary with respect to the Company's Senior Vice Presidents and Executive Officers other than the Company's Chief Executive Officer, and (C) 3 months plus 2 weeks per year of continuous service of annualized base salary with respect to the Company's Vice Presidents, and (ii) subject to a valid election under the
+Pursuant to the Severance Policy, upon a termination of an Eligible Employee's employment (x) by the Company without Cause (as such term is defined in the Severance Policy) (excluding by reason of the Eligible Employee's death or disability) or (y) by the Eligible Employee for Good Reason (as such term is defined in the Severance Policy) (such termination, a "Qualified Termination"), in either case, outside of the period beginning 3 months prior to a Change in Control (as such term is defined in the Severance Policy) and ending 12 months following a Change in Control (the "Change in Control Period"), (the "Non-CIC Qualified Termination"), Eligible Employees will be eligible to receive (i) a lump sum payment equal to (A) 12 months of annualized base salary with respect to the Company's Chief Executive Officer, (B) 9 months of annualized base salary with respect to the Company's Chief Executive Officer, and (C) 3 months plus 2 weeks per year of continuous service of annualized base salary with respect to the Company's Vice Presidents, and (ii) subject to a valid election under the

-Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA"), the cost of such continuation coverage for the Eligible Employee and any of the Eligible Employee's eligible dependents that were covered under the Company's health care plans immediately prior to the date of his or her Non-CIC Qualified Termination until the earliest of the date which the Eligible Employee or their eligible dependents become covered under similar plans, the date which the Eligible Employee ceases to be eligible for coverage under COBRA, or (A) 12 months following the Non-CIC Qualified Termination with respect to the Company's Chief Executive Officer, (B) 9 months following the Non-CIC Qualified Termination with respect to the Company's Senior Vice Presidents and Executive Officers other than the Company's Chief Executive Officer, and (C) 3 months plus 2 weeks per year of continuous service following the Non-CIC Qualified Termination with respect to the Company's Vice Presidents.
-Any unvested portion of the Eligible Employee's thenoutstanding equity awards will remain outstanding until the earlier of (A) 3 months following the Non-CIC Qualified Termination or (B) the occurrence of a Change in Control, provided that, if no Change in Control occurs within the 3 months following a Non-CIC Qualified Termination, any unvested portion of the Eligible Employee's equity awards automatically and permanently will be forfeited on the 3-month anniversary following such termination date without having vested.
+Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA"), the cost of such continuation coverage for the Eligible Employee and any of the Eligible Employee's eligible dependents that were covered under the Company's health care plans immediately prior to the date of his or her Non-CIC Qualified Termination until the earliest of the date which the Eligible Employee or their eligible dependents become covered under similar plans, the date which the Eligible Employee ceases to be eligible for coverage under COBRA, or (A) 12 months following the Non-CIC Qualified Termination with respect to the Company's Chief Executive Officer, (B) 9 months following the Non-CIC Qualified Termination with respect to the Company's Chief Executive Officer, and (C) 3 months plus 2 weeks per year of continuous service following the Non-CIC Qualified Termination with respect to the Company's Vice Presidents.
+Any unvested portion of the Eligible Employee's then-outstanding equity awards will remain outstanding until the earlier of (A) 3 months following the Non-CIC Qualified Termination or (B) the occurrence of a Change in Control, provided that, if no Change in Control occurs within the 3 months following a Non-CIC Qualified Termination, any unvested portion of the Eligible Employee's equity awards automatically and permanently will be forfeited on the 3-month anniversary following such termination date without having vested.